 How to Smoke Ribs Easily

 Now that you know what kind of wood to get, how do you smoke ribs anyway?
-While you already know what the best wood for smoking ribs are, you must also master the art of smoking ribs too.
+While you already know what the best wood for smoking ribs is, you must also master the art of smoking ribs too.
 This way you can say that you are indeed ready.
 Here’s how.

 First of all, you need to preheat your smoker according to the setting you want.
 Fill up the water pan as well as the box where you need to put wood or wood chips.
 As your smoker preheats, you need to prepare the ribs.
 If you already brined the ribs the night before or if you have marinated it with your secret sauce then all is good.
-However if you don’t have an idea on what to do then the first thing that you need to do is to remove the membrane from the inside of the ribs and add the spices and seasoning that you have.
+However, if you don’t have an idea of what to do then the first thing that you need to do is to remove the membrane from the inside of the ribs and add the spices and seasoning that you have.
 Make sure that you cover the entire rack of ribs with the seasoning so the flavors are distributed evenly.

 Smoke the ribs right on the racks and let your smoker do the cooking for at least three hours.
 If you don’t know what temperature to set the ribs, place it at 225 degrees F.

 Once you are done, remove the ribs from the smoker and place it in an aluminum foil.
 Wrap the ribs tightly and create a small pocket.
 With a little bit of apple juice, beer or wine, pour it on the packet so that the flavors are enhanced while the ribs are being smoked again.
 Place it in the smoker for another two to three hours.

 The total smoking time for ribs is around 6 hours.
 Once the meat becomes tender or if the meat easily falls off the bones then the ribs are perfect for eating.